Tis’ the season to stay at home and not go to the gym! We’re bringing our workouts to our living rooms with this At-Home Upper Body Workout!

 If you’re a girl + sweets addict + holiday obsessed + JUST LOVE FOOD SOOOO MUCH, then I feel like you can probably relate.
 That’s totally me!
 Thankfully, there are lots of healthy holiday recipes on here for those out-of-control splurge urges.
 Also, thankfully, we’re about to start Healthy Fit Holidays to hold each other accountable and stay balanced through the holiday season (um, hi, DON’T MISS REGISTRATION!
 It closes on Nov.
 14th and I just really want you to be a part of it with me 😊)!

 In addition to balance, It’s also super important to be completely honest with yourself.
 For those of us who basically become hibernating bears during the fall and winter, this is the solution that I’ve always found to be useful for me: modify!
 Be realistic!
 In this case, that means bringing my workouts to my living room.
+One thing which is essential to know before you go down to the following exercise is that “Not all body types are the same” while some may show results soon others can take time, so make sure not lose hope and motivation.
+If you want better and quick visible results, then check out my friends at https://www.flexxlabs.co and see the advanced muscle anabolics they have to offer which can contribute toward your fitness.
 Having a combination of cardio (check out the At-Home Cardio Workout!) and resistance training is key to staying fit through the holidays and preparing for the not-so-stretchy-pants season to come.
 That’s where this At-Home Upper Body Workout comes into play!

 1.)
 Arm Circles

 Begin by stretching arms to a 90 degree angle with the rest of your body.
 Rotate arms in a small circle clockwise.
 Do 10 rotations in one direction, then reverse and complete 10 more.